COVID-19 pandemic in Indonesia: Sports, tourism, and leisure

+The government through the Ministry of Education and Culture Directorate-General of Culture launched Apresiasi Pelaku Budaya, which targeted cultural actors with certain criteria who were impacted by the pandemic.
+By 8 June, the program accommodated 29,781 cultural actors with 266,606 works of art under 11 themes.

 The 2020 Indonesia International Motor Show was postponed due to the pandemic, then later cancelled.

 The 2020 edition of both the Indonesia Open and Indonesia Masters Super 100 were cancelled due to the pandemic.

 Starting on 19 December 2020, Bali required its domestic visitors who would travel by air during the Christmas and New Year holiday to perform a PCR test, or an antigen test if they are entering by land or sea.
-Due to the sudden regulation, 133,000 would-be visitors asked for plane ticket refund, with losses estimated at around 317 billion IDR.
+Due to the sudden regulation, 133,000 would-be visitors asked for plane ticket refund, with losses estimated at 317 billion IDR.

 The 2021 FIFA U-20 World Cup, which would have been hosted in Indonesia on 20 May-12 June 2021, was cancelled by FIFA on 24 December.
 Despite the cancellation, Indonesia was awarded the right to host the subsequent FIFA U-20 World Cup instead.

 Transition to endemic stage

 On 18 May 2022, the Governor of Bali, I Wayan Koster, requested that Bali receive an endemic status to COVID-19 in order to "accelerate the recovery of Bali's tourism and economy".

 On 20 September 2022, it was reported that the country of Indonesia is "...posed to reach COVID-19 endemic stage".

+On 30 December 2022, the government revoked large-scale social restrictions and lifted the restrictions in all regions in the country.

+On 21 June 2023, President Joko Widodo officially announced the revocation of the COVID-19 pandemic status in Indonesia.
+With this revocation, Indonesia will enter an endemic period.

+On 5 August 2023, President Joko Widodo officially ended the handling of the COVID-19 pandemic in Indonesia.
+Jokowi also disbanded the Committee for Handling COVID-19 and National Economic Recovery or KPC PEN.

+Referral and examiner laboratories

+On 16 March, Minister of Health Terawan Agus Putranto officially signed the Minister of Health Decree HK.01.07MENKES/187/2020 which designated 1 national COVID-19 referral laboratory and 12 COVID-19 examiner laboratories.
+The Ministry of Health Research and Development Agency Laboratory was designated as the referral laboratory and while the other 12 laboratories are designated according to their locations throughout Indonesia.

+As the national COVID-19 referral laboratory, the Agency Laboratory had the authority to confirm samples of COVID-19 patients obtained from the 12 examiner laboratories, to be forwarded to the Directorate General of Disease Prevention and Control and the Directorate General of Health Service.
+The testing process is free of charge.
+However, to be able to take the test, one must fulfill the following criteria with referral from related public health facilities: